-Software teams have been rocking the retrospective for years.
+Software teams have been doing retrospective meetings for years.
 Now it's time for the rest of the office to give them a try.
 Whilst the Health Monitor takes a macro view of your team, retrospectives are laser-focused on just the past few weeks.

 AND I NEED THIS...
 WHY?